WHO WE SERVE

 Single head of household

 Free and Reduced Lunch

 We accomplish our mission by focusing on 3 key areas:

-Science, Math and other related topics (SMART) serves all students, however we focus on those who live in communities with schools that are underfunded and de-prioritized.
-This rigorous, world-class program fills a critical gap in the education system and opens doors that typically aren’t accessible or imaginable for many students of minority groups.
+Our E-STEM programs serve all students, however, we focus on those who live in communities with schools that are underfunded and de-prioritized.
+Our rigorous world-class programs fill a critical gap in the education system and opens doors that typically aren’t accessible or imaginable for many students of minority groups.
 Our curriculum prepares students for important indicators of college readiness, including college entrance and vocational skill exams, while also fostering talents that can’t be quantified, like curiosity and creativity.
 We build students’ sense of civic responsibility and global citizenship by teaching through the lens of social justice.
-All of this manifests in meaningful coursework that illuminates the power of STEaM, like engineering projects centered on community safety and nutritional health.
+All of this manifests in meaningful coursework that illuminates the power of E-STEM, like engineering projects centered on community safety and nutritional health.

 (2) Access to Social Capital

 A robust network is essential when entering the workforce, especially in tech.
 It’s important that our students meet and present projects to people who not only work in tech, but look like them and are successful in the careers students are seeking.
 Through speakers’ series, networking nights and professional skills training, students are introduced to E-STEM professionals who have walked similar paths – offering students the opportunity to cultivate and leverage their networks for professional development and mentorship.
 Immersed in this environment, students gain a community of peers, allies, and champions who are invested in their future.